MagicSHX/Tic_Tac_Toe_RL/README.md

 ## Setup
 * Download project into local folder
 * To play game against pre-trained AI, please open "Game UI.ipynb" and execute, you will see a window pops-up as per demo
-* To try to train the Reinforcement Learning model from scratch/ last saved model, please open "RL_model.ipynb".
+* To train the Reinforcement Learning model from scratch/ last saved model, please open "RL_model.ipynb".
 There are few parameters inside can be setup before execution:

 parameter setup: